P3Ambiental/docs/guides_and_standards/design.md

 # Corporate Image
 * The main Binit logo or the smaller Binit "B" should appear on all pages.

+# Graphics

+* We should minimise the use of graphic elements in the app.
+Obviously, items such as logos will need to be a graphic.
+Where possible use fonts as indicated below.
+For icons, we will be using font awesome and for all other graphics please use CSS, XML, Html.

-# Font
+# Fonts

 * Futura
+* Javacom (The Rubbish App)
+* Noteworthy Light (Be the Solution!)

 # Other Guidelines

-* Implement excatly what is shown in the mockups.
+* Implement as close as possible to what is shown in the mockups.
 If you want to change something or add something, let us know.
 * Make things big - Text entry fields, buttons, etc.
 * Make things with ease of touch, reading, and navigation in mind.